Home Home

 Tuesday morning we headed out for what was to be a sheep adventure at the Lakeland Sheep and Wool Centre.
 No...really...it was both educational and a lot of fun.

-Ron, Linda, Jan & Jack
+Ron, Linda, Jan and Jack

-Picture by: John Zambrano
+Photo by: John Zambrano

 After lunch we ventured up past the Lodore Hotel (very nice place, outside and in) to the Lodore Falls.
 The scenery was terrific, but the falls themselves were obscured by the vegetation.
 Leaving the falls we stopped to talk to some other tourists headed that way.
 The woman (an American) lives in England, but has visited the same small community in Wisconsin where Jack and Jan hide out in the summer.
 Anyway, the hike was worth the time and the area was outstanding.
 We finished the afternoon with a return trip across the lake.
 The weather was actually descent and the ride very pleasant.

-Our evening began with a dinner at The Dog and Gun (left) good food and real English atmosphere.
+Our evening began with a dinner at The Dog and Gun good food and real English atmosphere.
 Janet and John had found the pub as well and appeared to enjoy they meal as much as we did.
 After a short walk around town (most things were closed) we headed back to the West View and a fun time playing Hearts and Shanghai-La with Jack and Jan.

 Water under the bridge

-Hadrian's Wall
+What We Saw Hadrian's Wall

 Our first stop in England was Hadrian's Wall.
 Ruling Rome from AD117 to AD138, Hadrian was known as a great military administrator and is one of the so-called "five good emperors".
 We've both seen a number of TV programs about Hadrian and his Wall, but to see it and stand in the fort that was actually used by the Romans was very exciting.